armaanPy/CronosPOSChainNode/README.md

 ### Built With

-The project is built using,
+The project is built using:
+* Crypto.org Chain Mainnet
 * AWS
 * Terraform
 * Ansible